DEFINING

 The two-day event will focus on articulating pressing issues and establishing a platform from which to initiate

-national discussion.
+a national discussion.

 FRIDAY